Leopold Philip Montecuccoli

-Like his father, Leopold Philip entered in the service of the Imperial Army.
+Like his father, Leopold Philip entered the service of the Imperial Army.
 When his father died in 1680, he took over command as Colonel of his Cuirassier-Regiment and became later Field Marshal-Lieutenant.
 He also became captain of the Imperial Trabanten-Leibgarde, Geheimrat and Knight in the Order of the Golden Fleece.
-In 1689 his title was raised to Reichsfürst.
+In 1689, his title was raised to Reichsfürst.
 In 1695 Montecuccoli purchased a plot of land in the area of Laxenburg in order to establish a summer residence close to the Habsburg family's castles there.
 This plot was developed further after his death and is now known under the name Palais Kaunitz-Wittgenstein.

 He married Countess Maria Antonia Colloredo.
-When he died in 1698 at the age of 35, Philip and Maria had no children, and his title became extinct.
+When he died in 1698 at the age of 35, since he had no children, his title became extinct.